Tarek-Saad/ngrok-api-tunnel/README.md

 Watch this video tutorial for a hands-on guide: [Watch here](https://lnkd.in/dU9HxJkn)

 ## 📢 Join the Discussion
 Have you ever used ngrok or a similar tool in your workflow?
-Let's discuss in the comments! 👇🔥
+Let's discuss in the comments of linkedIn post ! 🔥